Does Texas Consider a Muzzleloader a Firearm?

 One legal concept that might apply is constructive possession.
 Generally, for a court to find that a person had constructive possession of an object, the person must have had knowledge of the object, and as well as the ability to control it.
 If the spouse knows that the firearm is kept in a safe and they know the combination, a court may find that the spouse legally has possession of the firearm.

 Texans have the right to own a muzzleloader.
 However, the state and federal government have the authority to restrict those rights.
-The Killeen criminal defense attorneys at Mary Beth Harrell Law Firm are extremely familiar firearm charges and we’ll give you solid advice.
+The Killeen criminal defense attorneys at Mary Beth Harrell Criminal Defense and DWI Lawyers are extremely familiar firearm charges and we’ll give you solid advice.
 Call us or fill out our contact form to schedule a consultation today.
 We maintain an additional office in Copperas Cove and proudly serve Belton, Harker Heights, Waco, Williamson County, Bell County, Coryell County, and McLennan County.

 I’ve dedicated my legal career to defending my clients.
 I demand all the evidence.
 I investigate all the facts, the so-called witnesses and even the police officers.
 I make it my business to know the law.
 Cases can be won or lost before you even set foot inside the courtroom.